Does AGNC Investment Corp (AGNC) Pay a Dividend? (2026)

 Yes.
 AGNC pays its dividend monthly, $0.12 per share as of early 2026, for an annualized $1.44.
 The monthly schedule is part of its appeal to income investors, though the per-share rate can change over time depending on results.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with AGNC's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with AGNC's investor relations page or your broker before acting on them.

 Related stocks